Yad L'Achim: Counter-missionary activity

 Yad L'Achim's main focus is counter-missionary opposition to efforts to convert Jews to Christianity.
 Yad L'Achim claims that over 100 missionary congregations and cults are currently active in Israel.
 The Israel government co-operates to some degree with Yad L'Achim in discouraging proselytizing, which is technically legal unless a minor is targeted without parental consent.

-Yad L'Achim has also demanded that Pope Benedict XVI act to reveal the "hidden Jewish children" of the Holocaust.
+Yad L'Achim demanded that Pope Benedict XVI act to reveal the "hidden Jewish children" of the Holocaust.

 Opposition to Arab-Jewish marriages

-Yad L'Achim aims to rescue Jewish women and children in abusive relationships with Arab men.
+Yad L'Achim's stated aim is to rescue Jewish women and children in abusive relationships with Arab men.
 They respond to requests from the women themselves, or concerned family members.
 Since its inception, it has rescued thousands of women and children from situations of abuse.
 The organization also provides shelter for the women and children after rescue.

 Convicted murderer Yaakov Teitel has stated that he participated in 25 "rescue missions" for the group, but Yad L'Achim has strongly denied this.

 In 2010, Yad L'Achim helped rescue an Israeli woman and her four children from her abusive husband.
 Her family had contacted Yad L'Achim after she spoke to them from Gaza, complaining about her husband's abusive and violent behavior.
 In 2019, the organization helped re-unite an Israeli woman with her son who was abducted as a child by his Palestinian father 30 years prior.